We are a new and emerging City of Sanctuary group in Lichfield. Please email [email protected] for more information about getting involved.

 A VISION STATEMENT for Lichfield City of Sanctuary:

-To offer a vision of Lichfield as an open-hearted place where everyone, and especially the vulnerable and those seeking sanctuary, is treated with welcome, respect and understanding.
+To offer a vision of Lichfield as an open-hearted place where all, especially vulnerable people and those seeking sanctuary, are treated with welcome, respect and understanding.

 Towards a MISSION STATEMENT